TDG-Platform/docs/ENVI_NNDiffusePanSharpening.md

 ### Quickstart

-This task requires that WorldView-2, Worldview-3, GeoEYE-1 and Quickbird imagery has been pre-processed using the Advanced Image Processor for proper orthorectification (ADD LINK).
-For IKONOS, Landsat-8, Sentinel and similar sensors that have ortho-ready level 2A (OR2A) imagery, the ENVI NND Pansharpening task can be run directly on the data as shownin the QuickStart Script below:
+For IKONOS, Landsat-8, Sentinel and similar sensors that have ortho-ready level 2A (OR2A) imagery, the ENVI NND Pansharpening task can be run directly on the data as shown in the QuickStart Script below:

 ```python
 	from gbdxtools import Interface